Predicting Geometric Errors and Failures in Additive Manufacturing: Experimental validation of the proposed methodology

 \subsection{Experimental evaluation of the reconstruction process}

 To test the reconstruction process presented in Section \ref{sec:recon} and evaluate its accuracy, we used Benchmark 3.
 We compare the point cloud derived from the reconstruction process of Section \ref{sec:recon} using a DJI Osmo Action Camera, the respective point cloud captured by a 3D laser scanner (Einscan Pro+ with Einscan HD Prime pack) and the actual fabricated object.
-In contrast to our method, the 3D scanner could not capture all the points corresponding to the surface of the model (Fig. \ref{fig:scannerRes}), producing a misleading dimensional error.
+In contrast to our method, the 3D scanner could not capture all points corresponding to the surface of the model (Figure \ref{fig:scannerRes}), producing a misleading dimensional error.

 To evaluate the accuracy of the method, we focused on and compared the $x$ and $y$ dimensions of the bounding box, the thickness of a pin, an unsupported wall and an embossed wall from the fabricated model and both point clouds.
-A digital caliper was used for all measurements on the fabricated model.
-In Table \ref{table:measurements} we present the points of comparison used for the evaluation against the dimensions we measured and the differences of these measurements from the CAD model.
-We observed that the values are similar in the cases of the pin and the unsupported wall for the 3D scanner and the reconstruction process.
-However, the rest of the results are in accordance, indicating that the reconstruction process is more reliable than the 3D scanner.
+A digital caliper was used for all measurements of the fabricated model.
+In Table \ref{table:measurements} we present the points of comparison used for the evaluation against the dimensions measured and the disparities in these measurements related to the CAD model.
+We observed that the values were similar in the cases of the pin and the unsupported wall for the 3D scanner and the reconstruction process.
+However, the rest of the results are in accordance, indicating that the reconstruction process is more reliable than that of the 3D scanner.
+The variations in the results can be attributed to the variable nature of factors such as perspective and lighting during the scanning process.
+Conversely, in the case of reconstruction, these factors are maintained constant, as the camera remains stationary and the lighting is stable.